cloudsigma/cloudsigma-docs/servers.rst

 .. http:post:: /servers/{uuid}/action/?do=stop

     Stops a server with specific UUID.
+This action is equivalent to pulling the power cord of a physical server.
+For more graceful shutdown see `ACPI Shutdown`_.

     :statuscode 202: Action accepted, execution is proceeding.